rugglesbohannon/Bitcoin-Research-Project/index.md

 What is Bitcoin?
 How is it differnt from other forms of currency?
 Why and how has it become so popular?
 How does a decentralized transparent ledger affect how the currency moves?

 **Group Members:**

 * [Ankit Bhattarai](Ankit)

+**Project Idea**: Diversification of Cryptocurrencies in Investment Portfolio

 * [Ruggles Bohannon](Ruggles)
 * [Yorng Chhieng Chheng](Yorng)
 * [Doris Yu](Doris)